-- three Board meetings per year (for details see below) - the annual General Assembly for Academy members (online) - the annual main Awards ceremony of the European Film Academy (all travel and lodging costs are covered by the Academy) - celebratory events in the region the Board member represents, eg. the official unveiling of Treasure plaques, festival events or receptions (travel and lodging costs should be covered by the organisation in charge) - Month of European Film events in the region the Board member represents, e.g. film screenings, introduction talks, Q&As (depending on the programme of our partners; no travel and lodging costs are covered by the Academy).
+- three Board meetings per year plus a kick-off feature film selection meeting (for details see below) - the annual General Assembly for Academy members (online) - the annual main Awards ceremony of the European Film Academy (all travel and lodging costs are covered by the Academy) - celebratory events in the region the Board member represents, eg. the official unveiling of Treasure plaques, festival events or receptions (travel and lodging costs should be covered by the organisation in charge) - Month of European Film events in the region the Board member represents, e.g. film screenings, introduction talks, Q&As (depending on the programme of our partners; no travel and lodging costs are covered by the Academy).